Thyroid cancer: Treatment

 Radioactive iodine-131 is used in people with papillary or follicular thyroid cancer for ablation of residual thyroid tissue after surgery and for the treatment of thyroid cancer.
+Post-surgical radioactive iodine is recommended for those with high risk of cancer recurrence.
+Post-surgery radioactive iodine does not reduce recurrence in those with low risk thyroid cancer.
 Patients with medullary, anaplastic, and most Hurthle-cell cancers do not benefit from this therapy.
 External irradiation may be used when the cancer is unresectable, when it recurs after resection, or to relieve pain from bone metastasis.

 Sorafenib and lenvatinib are approved for advanced metastatic thyroid cancer.
 Numerous agents are in phase II and III clinical trials.